 - Use a shorter length on Asian eyes than you would use on clients of other ethnicities.
 However, thicker diameters work best!

-- If your eyelashes get tangly, simply brush out with an eyelash brush.
+- If your eyelashes get tangle, simply brush out with an eyelash extension brushes.

 - Try to sleep on your back!

 - Make it a habit to clean your lashes regularly.

 Thousandlashes Lash-Shampoo is Vegan and Cruelty free!

 - Perfect for cleansing the brow area before tinting treatment

 - Removes makeup, oils and dust/dirt from hairs and skin

 - The addition of Aloe extract moisturizes protects and nourishes skin and hairs